Assoc Prof Ashley Franks

 My research interest is in understanding how various aspects such as dietary alterations or the introduction of drugs can cause changes to the overall composition of gastrointestinal microbial communities and to identify the bacteria involved.

-Andrew Madigan (PhD)
+Andrew Madigan (PhD Student)

 My research is investigating the effects of melatonin on soil microbial community structures.